espipj/UnificationLisp/README.md

 Unification Lisp

 Development of the Unification algorithm in Lisp.
+We could say that prolog "engine" is the unification algorithm.

 Wiki: "In logic and computer science, unification is an algorithmic process of solving equations between symbolic expressions.